JLospinoso/rivestment/README.md

 You will need to rename it to `docker-compose.yml` if you intend to use it as a template.

-All you need to do is [generate a Slack API Token here](https://api.slack.com/custom-integrations/legacy-tokens) and insert it onto this line of your `docker-compose.yml`:
+All you need to do is [create a bot](https://my.slack.com/services/new/bot), obtain the token, and insert it onto this line of your `docker-compose.yml`:

 ```yml